Cameron Village Theatre

 Beautifully designed and decorated inside and out, the Cameron Village Theatre was a showplace that had the most relaxing atmosphere in the most modern manner, that brought the Triangle area some of Hollywood’s best.
 At the time of its opening, the Village presented the latest projection equipment and futurist interior furnishings - a first for Raleigh and Eastern North Carolina.
 The auditorium itself was a huge 750-seat theatre, complete with extra wide aisles and it offered for the first ever ‘floating seats’ for maximum comfort and convenience when other patrons leave or enter your aisle.
 There was also acres of free parking.

 The theatre was renovated in the 1960’s, and more parking spaces were added.
-By June, 1975, a second auditorium was created by twinning the original auditorium down the middle.
+On June 20, 1975, a second auditorium was created by twinning the original auditorium down the middle.
 It was renamed Village Twin Theatres and it was acquired by Martin Theatres chain.
 Operated by Carmike Cinemas, as more shopping centers were built in the city, the Cameron Village Shopping Center’s fortunes fell.
 During one of the Center’s many makeovers, the twin cinema closed in March 1990 and was demolished in 1991.

 Just login to your account and subscribe to this theater